innovationOUtside/tm129-robotics2020/content/06_Robot_Lab/Section_00_02.md

 <!-- #region activity=true -->
 ###  Activity — Visualising Boundaries

-The way the MLP works is to try t draw "decision lines" or "boundary lines" that separate each clustered group of values associated with one class from the values associated with other categories.
+The way the MLP works is to try to draw "decision lines" or "boundary lines" that separate each clustered group of values associated with one class from the values associated with other categories.

 For a two dimensional feature space as the one we have (the long and the short measurements each represent a separate "feature" of the input training space) we can plot how every point in the plane (within specified bounds) is categorised, and colour it accordingly.